exonum/exonum-doc/src/get-started/java-binding.md

 thread that handles transactions.
 Blocking that thread will delay transaction processing on the node.

+### Core Schema API

+Users can access information stored in the blockchain by the framework using methods of [`Blockchain`][blockchain] class.
+This API can be used both in transaction code and in read requests.
+The following functionality is
+available:

+- `getHeight: long`
+  The height of the latest committed block in the blockchain.
+- `getBlockHashes: ListIndex<HashCode>`
+  The list of all block hashes, indexed by the block height.
+- `getBlockTransactions: ProofListIndexProxy<HashCode>`
+  The proof list of transaction hashes committed in the block with the given height or ID.
+- `getTxMessages: MapIndex<HashCode, TransactionMessage>`
+  The map of transaction messages identified by their SHA-256 hashes.
+Both committed and in-pool (not yet processed) transactions are returned.
+- `getTxResults: ProofMapIndexProxy<HashCode, TransactionResult>`
+  The map of transaction execution results identified by the corresponding transaction SHA-256 hashes.
+- `getTxLocations: MapIndex<HashCode, TransactionLocation>`
+  The map of transaction positions inside the blockchain identified by the corresponding transaction SHA-256 hashes.
+- `getBlocks: MapIndex<HashCode, Block>`
+  The map of block objects identified by the corresponding block hashes.
+- `getLastBlock: Block`
+  The latest committed block.
+- `getActualConfiguration: StoredConfiguration`
+  The configuration for the latest height of the blockchain, including services and their parameters.

 ### External Service API

 The external service API is used for the interaction between the service and the